Landscapes of the Future

 Open Access

-Ph.D Project: Phanerozoic Vertical Movements in Morocco | 3 articles
+Ph.D Project | Phanerozoic Vertical Movements in Morocco

 The project, supervised by Prof. G. Bertotti, Prof. J. Redfern, and Dr. J. Storms, focused on the exhumation, erosion and sedimentation system, which developed during Jurassic to Cretaceous times in the passive continental margin of North West Africa.
 A large portion of Morocco experienced km-scale exhumation producing sediments that were transported by fluvial systems to the west and deposited onshore and offshore.